bfeldman89/runners/README.md

 40 * * * * source ~/.bash_profile && cd ~/code/runners && ./local_hourly_runs.sh
 ```

 I have to locally run all of my scrapers that require `pdfkit`, and I'm running them each via `local_hourly_runs.sh`.
-More specifically, `local_hourly_runs.sh` is scheduled to run ever hour at 40 minutes past the hour via a cron job on my Macbook.
+More specifically, `local_hourly_runs.sh` is scheduled to run ever hour at 40 minutes past the hour via a cron job on my MacBook.

 ## virtual server schedule